 … and for horses, but horses are neither rich or poor, they’re just horses.”

 The Egerstrom house is Barragan’s most complex creation.
-With extraordinary discipline and very few architectural elements, he recreated a micro-model of the pueblos he knew as a child: the house, the plaza, the horses, the friendly trees, and the water.
-Twenty years separate this house from the one Barragan designed for himself in the Tacubaya section of Mexico City, but it is pretty obvious that they are both designed by the same person.
+With extraordinary discipline and few architectural elements, he recreated a micro-model of the pueblos he knew as a child: the house, the plaza, the horses, the friendly trees, and the water.
+Twenty years separate this house from the one Barragan designed for himself in the Tacubaya section of Mexico City, but it is pretty evident that they are both designed by the same person.

 San Cristobal Stable Plans

 San Cristobal Stable Image Gallery